 Zynga can no longer cream off users from Facebook, after Mark Zuckerberg's company revised a lucrative deal the games outfit once had with the network.
 According to a US regulatory filing, Facebook has backed out of a very chummy agreement it had in place with Zynga since December 2010.
-It's likely that Facebook has lost faith …
+It's likely that Facebook has lost …

 Couldn't have happened to a nicer company.

 I know next to nothing about Zynga but now am genuinely curious: Are you being sarcastically celebrating their downfall or are you suggesting they were a more likeable part of the crap that is FB and as a result feel sorry for them?

 I'm sure the former was meant.
 Search the web about Zynga and you'll see they might not be in the running for best company to work for.

 But they provide loads of benefits to their extremely happy employees, have successfully cornered the market in original ideas, and are never afraid to innovate and try to push the next big thing.

 Truly a company everyone is trying to emulate in all forms of business.

 Neither Facebook nor Zynga is particularly likeable.
 Zynga is a "game" company with the unfortunate habit of ripping off other company's games, turning them into thinly veiled skinner boxes and monetizing the hell of people addicted to them.
 Facebook is the company which hosted and gave them preferential status while all this crap was going on for a cut of the profits.

 I wouldn't feel sad if either of them failed, but Zynga would be a good start.

 Thanks, I've since done the obvious thing and read up on Wikipedia.
 Says: